i2group/analyze/documentation/developer_essentials_deploying.md

 Now, the development version of i2 Analyze is ready for use.
 The remaining steps configure the Eclipse development environment to interact with the platform.

-1. Start Eclipse Luna, and then open a web browser and navigate to https://developer.ibm.com/wasdev/.
+1. Start Eclipse, and then open a web browser and navigate to https://developer.ibm.com/wasdev/.
 This website contains tools and information for developing web applications for WebSphere Application Server Liberty Profile.
 2. Click **Downloads** and then **Download in Eclipse** to open the tools download page.
 Follow the instructions on the page to install the tools for **WAS Liberty Profile**.
-    Note: The download page refers to Eclipse Mars rather than Eclipse Luna, but the procedure works for the older software as well.
-Do not follow the instructions to create a WAS Liberty server at this time.
+    Note: Do not follow the instructions to create a WAS Liberty server at this time.
 3. In Eclipse, click **Window** \> **Preferences** to open the Preferences window.
 4. Optional: If IBM Java is not the default JRE on your computer, then you must configure it as the default JRE in Eclipse.
     1. In the Preferences window, click **Java** \> **Installed JREs** \> **Add** to open the Add JRE window.